MatinKHD/Crypto-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

-## Development server
+## Run

-Run `ng serve` for a dev server.
+to run this project after clone in your system and run `npm install` command and after that run `ng serve` command in your terminal.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding